-Mattis returning to research role at Stanford think tank
+Mattis, ex-Defense secretary and NW native, returning to research role at Stanford think tank

-WASHINGTON (AP) — Jim Mattis, who resigned as Pentagon chief three months ago, is returning to Stanford University.
+WASHINGTON — Jim Mattis, who resigned as Pentagon chief three months ago, is returning to Stanford University.

 The Hoover Institution at Stanford announced Tuesday that Mattis will join the public policy think tank to research and write about domestic and international security policy.
 He was in the same role at Hoover when President Donald Trump nominated him to be secretary of defense in December 2016.